alphagov/publishing-api/docs/content_schemas/adding-a-new-schema.md

 You can then use the contents of the `formats/_example.jsonnet` as the basis of what to put into the file.

-Once you have completed these file add the new format to `allowed_document_types.yml`.
 You can generate the corresponding schemas with the [`rake` task](../README.md#Rakefile).